Zathrak/thinkful-ios/README.md

 # thinkful-ios
-My iOS Course with William Hoang
+My iOS Course with William Hoang by Jesse Russell